trustyai-explainability/lm-eval-server/README.md

 {"status":"success","message":"Job 1 successfully queued.","job_id":1}
 ```

-The API for requesting an lm-evaluation-harness job will automatically match the lm-eval CLI arguments:
+The API for requesting an lm-evaluation-harness job is automatically derived from the lm-eval CLI arguments:
 ```json
 {
   "model": "hf",